teamshares/shoelace/figma_connect/README.md

 3. The command will create a new `.tsx` file in your main directory.

-4. Drag the new file into the `figma_connect` folder, and rename the file to match the pattern you see in the rest of the files in this folder.
+4. Drag the new file into the `figma_connect` folder, and rename the file with just the component name + `figma`.

 5. The boilerplate example in the new file can mostly be replaced with the following structure:

 ```
-// @ts-nocheck
+// @ts-nocheck <-- This is to stop typescript from complaining about the Code Connect code.

 import React from 'react';
 import figma from '@figma/code-connect';